CMonyL/Beginner_Repo/Iris-Dataset-Analysis.md

 different points.
 The colors also help visually identify the class that each point belongs to.

+This concept could also translate to machine learning via feature selection.
+Selecting the best features for an algorithm, in order to best identify the type of flower.

 ## Histogram vs Scatterplot

 One of the challenges when it comes to visualising data, is selecting